 In March 2008, the Labour Government announced that it would be taking no action to implement the Law Commission’s recommendations until research on the cost and effectiveness of a similar scheme recently implemented in Scotland could be studied.
 On 6 September 2011, Jonathan Djanogly, then a junior Justice Minister, announced that, having carefully considered the Law Commission’s recommendations, together with the outcomes of research on the Family Law (Scotland) Act 2006, the then Government did not intend to reform the law relating to cohabitation in that Parliamentary term.

 In a separate report, published in 2011, the Law Commission recommended that some cohabitants should have the right to inherit on each other’s death under the intestacy rules on their partner's death, without having to go to court.
-The Coalition Government did not implement this recommendation.
+This recommendation has not been implemented.